le-buzz-studio-KiEiI2b9GkU-unsplash.jpg

 Meta Design

-Germany’s famous Meta Design has crafted a predictably, though pleasingly, Swiss affair for their studio website.
-Vertical sub-menus exist to guide the browser through the site’s architecture and rolling news headlines running along the bottom of the screen lend seriousness to things.
+Germany’s Meta Design crafted a predictably — and pleasingly — Swiss affair for their studio website.
+Vertical sub-menus guide the visitor through the site’s architecture; rolling news headlines along the bottom of the screen lend seriousness to the whole.
+A studio that has earned the right to be confident in its own restraint.

 Madethought

-The easing functions on the website of Madethought are difficult to beat, the rising and falling of the sub-menus an addictive joy for the peruser.
-These are housed at the bottom of the screen within an understated black design which showcases some great work.
+The easing functions on the website of Madethought are difficult to beat: the rising and falling of the sub-menus an addictive pleasure for the visitor.
+These are housed at the bottom of the screen within an understated black design which showcases some genuinely impressive work.
+The constraint of the frame makes the work feel more precious.

 Effektive

-Scotland-based Effektive has created a gorgeous-looking website with a colour scheme of matte greys and a single dynamic blue.
-Sub-menus become endowed with a blue bar as the cursor hovers over them and animated files whizz past in displays of individual projects.
+Scotland-based Effektive created a site with a colour scheme of matte greys and a single dynamic blue.
+Sub-menus become endowed with a blue bar on hover, and animated files flash past in displays of individual projects.
+Restraint and energy in careful balance.

 Bunch

-Bunch, of London, has also got it right on the easing of its sub-menus.
-Four thick black slabs open to reveal an abundance of links, and while lots of quick animation is present, it never becomes overbearing or detracts from the work on show.
-Also worthy of note is their excellent search facility where viewers can search for a project based on year, type, media & technique and application.
+Bunch, of London, got the easing of its sub-menus exactly right.
+Four thick black slabs open to reveal an abundance of links; lots of quick animation is present but never overbearing, never detracting from the work on show.
+Their search facility — filter by year, type, media, technique and application — rewarded curious visitors and signalled a studio that thought carefully about how people navigate.

 North

-For sheer confidence and originality, North warrants an entry.
-The designers there have elected to show a single page of logotypes they have designed, which, as I wrote elsewhere, segue randomly from grey to colour in a delicate array of cadences.
-Tantalizing, restrained brilliance.
+For sheer confidence and originality, North warrants particular attention.
+The designers elected to show a single page of logotypes, which segue randomly from grey to colour in a delicate sequence.
+Tantalising, restrained brilliance.
+It is the kind of decision that only a studio with total faith in its work could make.

 Frost

-Australia’s Frost have gone for a concept based around Apple’s coverflow fascia.
-Viewers are presented on the homepage with a vast collection of project icons and invited to speed through them coverflow-fashion.
-Once clicked on and perused, navigating your way back to the thumbnails or next project is simplicity itself with the large cursor icons at hand.
+Australia’s Frost went for a concept based around Apple’s coverflow interface.
+Visitors are presented on the homepage with a vast collection of project icons and invited to speed through them.
+Once a project is opened, navigating back to the thumbnails or forward to the next is simplicity itself.
+The logic is so clear it disappears.

 Acknowledgement of Country